Rajasthan: Language

+Religion

+Rajasthan's residents are mainly Hindus, who account for 88.49% of the population.
+Muslims make up 9.07%, Sikhs 1.27% and Jains 0.91% of the population.

 Culture

 Food

 Rajasthani cooking was influenced by both the war-like lifestyles of its inhabitants and the availability of ingredients in this arid region.
 Food that could last for several days and could be eaten without heating was preferred.
 Thus, pickles of Rajasthan are quite famous for their tangy and spicy flavour.
 The Panchkuta delicacy is also a famous one – meaning 5 vegetables – a dish that lasts for several days, and is made out of certain weed plants that only grow in the wild desert.
 The scarcity of water and fresh green vegetables have all had their effect on cooking.
 It is known for its snacks like Bikaneri Bhujia.
 Other famous dishes include bajre ki roti (millet bread) and lahsun ki chutney (hot garlic paste), mawa kachori Mirchi Bada, Pyaaj Kachori and ghevar from Jodhpur, Alwar ka Mawa (milk cake), Kadhi kachori from Ajmer, Malpua from Pushkar, Daal kachori (Kota kachori) from Kota and rassgullas from Bikaner.
 Originating from the Marwar region of the state is the concept of Marwari Bhojnalaya or vegetarian restaurants, today found in many parts of India, which offer vegetarian food popular among Marwari people.
 Ghee is an essential ingredient in most Rajasthani cuisines, and dollops of ghee are poured over food as a welcoming gesture for guests.
 Dal-baati-churma is very popular in Rajasthan.
 The traditional way to serve it is to first coarsely mash the baati, and then pour pure ghee on top of it.
 It is served with daal (lentils) and spicy garlic chutney; it is also served with besan (gram flour) ki kadi.
 It is commonly served at all festivities, including religious occasions, wedding ceremonies, and birthday parties in Rajasthan.